Titanic – A Ship That’s Being Remembered

 Titanic is a captivating story.
 I’ve always been interested in it and clearly I’m not alone.
 A lot of folks much more qualified than me have attempted to explain the allure the public has with the Titanic story that has lasted a century.
 But I’ll add my two cents anyway!

-The Ship.
 Just the name Titanic gives the impression of immortality, strength, and indestructibility.
 You wouldn’t name your little dingy rowboat Titanic.
 The fact that it was so trumpeted and declared “nearly unsinkable” (the White Star Line never technically said it was “unsinkable”, just “nearly unsinkable”) and that it sank five days into its maiden voyage one can’t help but see the irony in the story.

 Despite it being the top of the line, latest engineering feat, with promises of being great never got fulfilled.
 Titanic didn’t get a chance to be remembered for that, but for its tragic end.
 I never hear anyone talk about Titanic’s older sister ship The Olympic.
 It was the largest ship before Titanic and sailed for over twenty years, even being used as a troop transport during WWI.
 In 1937 it was retired and scrapped.

 Titanic’s shorter and tragic story is much more interesting.
 Plus, there’s a romanticized idea people associate with ships and the ocean.
 It’s like an old-fashioned love story.

 In 1912 people were mainly on ships to get from Point A to Point B, there really weren’t any other options.
 Ocean travel and train travel are practically extinct now.
 People just hop on a plane or get in their car and try to make the time pass as quickly as possible until we get to their destination.
 If we get on a cruise ship today – that’s the vacation.